Zeydroxx/Colors/README.md

-Just a beautifull art in python
+Just a beautiful art in python